[Updated 7 November 2019]

 Peer Review Process

 Every submitted article will be independently reviewed.
-Ethical Lingua applies blind review, where at least two anonymous reviewers will examine each article.
-The decision for publication, amendment, or rejection is based upon reports and recommendation.
-After being reviewed, there will be three kinds of editor decision based on reviewers’ recommendation: 1) Accept submission with no revision; 2) Accept submission with revisions; or 3) Decline/reject submission.
+Ethical Lingua applies blind review, where two anonymous reviewers will examine each article.
+The decision for publication, amendment, or rejection is based upon reports and recommendations.
+After being reviewed, there will be three kinds of editor decisions based on reviewers’ recommendation: 1) Accept submission with no revision; 2) Accept submission with revisions; or 3) Decline/reject submission.

-The articles sent back to the authors for revision should be returned to the editor without delay (normally in three weeks).
-The revised article returned later than 20 days will be declined and considered as new submissions.
-The revised article can be sent to editorial through the online submission interface.
+The articles sent back to the authors for revision should be returned to the editor without delay (normally in two weeks).
+The revised article returned later than 20 days without notice will be declined and considered as new submissions.
+The revised article can be sent to the editorial through the online submission interface.